Dmitry Konov

 Dmitry Vladimirovich Konov (b.
-2 September 1970, Moscow) is a Russian business executive and the former head of SIBUR, Russia's largest integrated petrochemical company, from 2006 to 2022.
+2 September 1970, Moscow) is a Russian business executive.
+He was the head of Sibur, Russia's largest integrated petrochemical company, from 2006 to 2022.

 Biography

 Dmitry Konov was born in Moscow.
 His father worked as a geodesist mapper, which involved extensive travel across Russia and contractual trips abroad.
 His mother was an expert at the Joint Institute for High Temperatures of the Russian Academy of Sciences.
 Konov attended a school that placed a special emphasis on English language training.
 He later graduated from the Moscow State Institute of International Relations (MGIMO).
 In 1988, he was conscripted into the Soviet Army, where he achieved the rank of sergeant, and served in Baku during a period of military unrest in the country.

 Konov worked as a trader at the MFK Bank (1994–1997) and at Renaissance Capital (1997–1998).
 He later moved to the Treasury Department of the YUKOS Oil Company (1998–2000).
 In 2001, he received an МВА from IMD Business School in Switzerland.
 The same year, he became Vice President Head of the Investment Banking Department, and managing director of the Corporate Finance Division at Trust and Investment Bank (renamed Trust Bank since 2003).